coinpride/CryptoList/README.md

 * [Truffle](http://truffleframework.com/) - The most popular framework for Ethereum.
 JS.
 * [CCXT](https://github.com/ccxt/ccxt) - JS/Python / PHP library for cryptocurrency trading and e-commerce with support for many exchanges and merchant APIs.
 * [QuikNode](http://quiknode.io/) - Cloud-hosted Ethereum nodes for developers and investors.

+# Games
+## ETH
+* [CryptoKitties](https://www.cryptokitties.co/) - Collect and trade CryptoKitties in one of the world's first blockchain games.
+Breed your rarest cats to create the purrfect furry friend.
+The future is meow!
+* [CryptoSoccr](https://cryptosoccr.com/) - Be the only owner around the world of a football player.
+One of your player got snatched?
+Double up your profit!

 # Podcasts
 * [Bitcoin Knowledge](http://www.bitcoin.kn/) - Learn about blockchain and fintech.
 * [Bitcoin Uncensored](https://etherreview.info/tagged/podcast) - Exploring the verifiable computing space through the lens of Ethereum.